last-rev-llc/lastrev-toolkit/packages/lastrev-build-prefetch-content/README.md

 }
 ```

+## Approach in V5

+In V5 of the prefetch script, an assumption is made that we will be prefetching all content.
+This allows us to optimize the process, making the least amount of calls possible to Contentful, and also allows us to pre-calculate complex URLs for content items based on the `paths` config.
+If there are old or unused content types, use the `excludeTypes` property to exclude those from the prefetch.

 ## Configuration

 The project is configured via the JSON syntaxed `.lastrevrc` file in the root of your project.